-\For Schroders Capital UK Real Estate Fund and Schroders Capital UK Real Estate Fund Feeder Trust, the assessment is based
+\For Schroders Capital UK Real Estate Fund and Schroders Capital UK Real Estate Fund Feeder Trust, the assessment is based on the total expense ratio (TER).

 4. Comparable market rates

 How do our fees compare against our competitors?

 We assess the amount we charge at a share class level by comparing the price of our funds against the price of similar funds offered by our external peers in the relevant Investment Association (IA) Sector, and against the customised peer group provided by Broadridge where applicable.